Tuesday, July 08, 2008

 The concept of Edgewalkers truly seems to be one that is embraced internationally.
 And this makes sense given the way we are increasingly becoming a global society.

-A few weeks ago, I was in beautiful Mallorca, Spain running a 3 day Edgewalker workshop with my partner Kimberly Hunn.
+Several years ago, I was in beautiful Mallorca, Spain running a 3 day Edgewalker workshop with Kimberly Hunn.
 14 incredible Edgewalkers from California, Washington D.C., the U.K., Switzerland, German, and Spain joined us on a journey of exploring leading edges and what it takes to live to the edge of all your possibilities.
 We began with a cross-cultural experience where participants walked through a local Mallorquin village called Andratx (pronounced "An-dratch").
 They were instructed to interact and connect with people in the village and to observe themselves as they were "walking between worlds."
 As you can see from this photo at an outdoor cafe, it was a very positive experience.

 One of the most important things for Edgewalkers to do in order to keep their edge is to take time for silence and reflection.
 In each "Walking the Leading Edge" workship, participants are given the opportunity to walk the bridge between the everyday material reality into a non-material reality.
 I often talk about walking between the two worlds, but Tami Simon, CEO of Sounds True, told me in an interview that her experience is that there are not two worlds but one reality, with the invisible or spiritual world integrally interconnected.
 The bottom line is that it is important to take time to see and experience this interconnection between seeing only the physical or material aspects of reality and a form of seeing that allows you to know both the physical and non-physical aspects at the same time.